-Each year the Virginia Tech Carilion School of Medicine accepts two students from groups who are underrepresented in medicine to an Early Identification Program, which provides intensive medical school preparation during two summer sessions.
+Each year the Virginia Tech Carilion School of Medicine accepts three students from groups who are underrepresented in medicine to an Early Identification Program, which provides intensive medical school preparation during two summer sessions.
 Completing both summers of enrichment and maintaining all program requirements can help a participant become a competitive applicant to medical school.

-Summer 1 (Rising Juniors)
+Summer 1 (Rising Juniors or Seniors)

 During the first summer, the selected students participate in a 10-week summer program that gives them the opportunity to engage in hands-on, hypothesis-driven independent research at the Fralin Biomedical Research Institute at VTC in Roanoke, Virginia.
 The Summer 1 program blends an emphasis on research with an introduction to clinical skills and MCAT overview and preparation.

-Summer 2 (Rising Seniors)
+Summer 2 (Rising Seniors or Graduated Seniors)